ASamai/expressBookReviews/README.md

 ## Getting the book details based on ISBN
 In general.js, the following heading contains the code for getting the book details based on ISBN.
 This was tested using postmanm: "public_users.get('/isbn/:isbn',function (req, res) {"

+## Getting the book details based on the Author
+In general.js, the following heading contains the code for getting the book details based on the author:
+"public_users.get('/author/:author',function (req, res) {"

+## Getting the Book Reviews
+In general.js, the following heading contains the code for geetting the book reviews:
+"public_users.get('/review/:isbn',function (req, res) {"